Does Digital Brands Group (DBGI) Pay a Dividend? (2026)

 The bottom line on the DBGI dividend

-Digital Brands Group (DBGI) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Digital Brands Group (DBGI) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the DBGI guide.
 Walnut can show how DBGI fits your real portfolio.
 It is not an investment adviser.

 FAQ